brenoslivio/SegmentationCellCycles/README.md

 Output for the project:

-- [results.txt](./results.txt) - Output of descriptive statistics of segmentation methods Jaccard Index scores.
+- [results.txt](./results.txt) - Output of operation time and descriptive statistics of segmentation methods with Jaccard Index scores.

 Jupyter Notebook: